ecayuelav/Number-Match-Game/README.md

 **Conclusion**

-This project is just the beginning of my exploration into graphical interfaces, and I'm excited to continue learning and improving as a programmer.
+This project is just the beginning of my exploration into graphical interfaces, and I'm excited to continue learning and improving as a programmer and as a computer engineer.